wpeka/wplegalpages/README.md

 Updated for Compatibility with WP 4.5.3.
 Improved Admin Dashboard for easy creation of policy pages

 ### 1.3 ###
-WPLegal Pages is now compatible with WordPress 4.5.
+WPLegalPages is now compatible with WordPress 4.5.

 ### 1.2 ###
 Added banner to upgrade WPLegalPages Pro version on plugin dashboard